-Having the right tools in your nonprofit technology stack is the key to running an effective organization.
+Having the right tools in your nonprofit software stack is the key to running an effective organization.
 In fact, the right resources can make all the difference between running a successful, mission-driven organization and one that ends up shutting its doors.

 In the wake of the coronavirus (COVID-19) pandemic, this has become even more true.
 COVID-19 has caused significant disruptions in nonprofit operations—from the way they fundraise to the way they build meaningful relationships.

 As a nonprofit professional, you’re likely aware of these changes and are looking for ways to minimize negative consequences as much as possible.
 With the move to a remote workforce, efficient communication practices are more important than ever—both internally with your team and externally with constituents.

 However, many nonprofits lack the innovative software required to operate effectively, especially when in a newly remote situation.
 That’s why now is the perfect time to invest in new tools that can bring your nonprofit to the next level.
 Let’s take a look at four categories of nonprofit software that can set any organization up for success: